 Having achieved a 20% reduction in waste between 2011 and 2014, Kerry committed to a further waste reduction of 12% between 2015 and 2020.
 In 2018, we continued to make great progress and by year end had realised an 22.7% reduction, surpassing both our 2018 and our 2020 goal.

 |Waste||2013 Base Year||2020 Target||2018 Target||2018 Performance|

 Waste to landfill

 As a Group, we continue to make progress against our Zero Waste to Landfill target.
-Our Foods division have already achieved this goal and across the rest of the Group, less than 9% of our total waste volumes currently go to landfill.
+Our Foods division have already achieved this goal and across the rest of the Group, just 7% of our total waste volumes currently go to landfill.
 We are working hard with our sites to look at ways to continue to reduce those volumes and we remain committed to achieving our 2020 goal.

 With almost 800 million people worldwide living with hunger, it is difficult to accept that one third of the food produced each year is wasted.
 In addition to the social impact and the waste of resources, food waste sent to landfill contributes to higher global emissions as methane, a gas 20 times stronger than carbon dioxide, is produced as it decomposes.